Israelian Hebrew: Double plural

-SBH utilises the status constructus, typical of many Afroasiatic and especially Semitic languages, to indicate a genitive case relationship between nouns.
+Biblical Hebrew utilises the construct state, typical of many Afroasiatic and especially Semitic languages, to indicate a genitive case relationship between nouns.
 In simple two-noun examples, the first noun (nomen regens) is cast in the phonetically abbreviated construct state, while the second—more generally, the final—noun (nomen rectum) occurs in its phonetically full form, known as the status absolutus.

 In SBH, the plural–singular distinction between nouns is still apparent, whether they are cast in absolute or construct form.
-However, there are a number of cases in the Bible, where the plural form of either nomen regens or nomen rectum is adopted to echo its partner, irrespective of whether it is intended to denote a singular referent.
-A clear example comes from 2 Kings 15:25 where the form of the toponymic nomen rectum Gilead is plural in the construction bəne Gil`adim (בני גלעדים, "sons of Gilead"), but clearly intends singular reference, not "*sons of Gileads".
-An example of the SBH form of exactly the same phrase bəne Gil`ad (בני גלעד) can be found in Numbers 26:30, without the masculine plural suffix –im (as in cherub/–im, seraph/–im, kibbutz/–im).
+However, there are a number of cases in the Hebrew Bible where the plural form of either the nomen regens or rectum is adopted to echo its partner, irrespective of whether it is intended to denote a singular referent.
+A clear example comes from 2 Kings 15:25, where the form of the toponymic nomen rectum Gilead is plural in the construction bənē Gilʿādim (בני גלעדים), but clearly means "the sons of Gilead", not "*the sons of Gileads".
+An example of the same phrase as bənē Gilʿād (בני גלעד) can be found in Numbers 26:30, without the masculine plural suffix –im added to the place name Gilʿād.